 - Lot Size Variation

-- Floor Space Ratio Variation

 - Solar Access

+- Visual Bulk Amenity Impacts

 - Site Layout and Building Design

-- Desired Future Character
+- Streetscape Appearance

-The non-compliances are not acceptable given the proposed lot size variation does not satisfactorily accommodate residential development that is consistent with relevant development controls, including excessive FSR and building bulk, inadequate solar access, and inconsistency with the desired future character.
-Therefore, the proposed Clause 4.6 requests to vary the minimum lot size and FSR development standards are not considered to be well-founded and the application is recommended for refusal.
+The non-compliances are not acceptable given the proposed lot size variation does not satisfactorily accommodate residential development that is consistent with relevant development controls, including excessive building bulk, inadequate solar access, adverse visual bulk and streetscape impacts, and inconsistency with the desired future character.
+Therefore, the proposed Clause 4.6 request to vary the minimum lot size development standard is not considered to be well-founded and the application is recommended for refusal.